 What are the aims of this leaflet?

-Occasionally, support may be given by other specialists, e.g. a plastic surgeon to reconstruct the wound, or a head/neck surgeon to treat the deep component of the cancer.
+In the NHS, dermatologists and Mohs’ surgeons who are undergoing specialized training may be involved in your care, under the supervision of a consultant Mohs’ surgeon.
+Occasionally, support may be given by other specialists, e.g. a plastic surgeon to help remove the tumour or reconstruct the wound, an oculoplastic surgeon for the eye area, or a head and neck surgeon to treat the deepest part of the cancer.

 What does the procedure involve?

-The visible skin cancer is outlined with a marker pen and the skin is numbed with a local anaesthetic injection; you will usually be fully awake during the procedure.
-The tumour is then removed with a small margin of healthy skin around and underneath it.
+The visible skin cancer is outlined with a marker pen and the skin is numbed with a local anaesthetic injection; the patient is usually fully awake during the procedure.
+The tumour is then removed with a small area of healthy skin around and underneath it.
 A map of the surgical site and the sections of removed tissue is drawn by the surgeon.
 This allows the surgeon to know exactly how the removed skin tissue corresponds to the wound so that the correct place for any further surgery can be identified.
-A dressing is applied and you will be asked to wait.
-While you wait the removed skin tissue is examined under the microscope to determine whether any of the tumour remains.
-It can take approximately one hour for the laboratory to process a small skin tissue sample; larger samples may take longer.
-If tumour is seen at in the skin examined under the microscope, a further layer will be removed from the corresponding area on the wound.
-The surgeon will know exactly where to find the remaining tumour from the map drawn of the location of tumour.
+A dressing is put on to cover the wound and the patient is asked to wait.
+The removed skin tissue is then examined under the microscope to determine whether any of the tumour remains.
+It can take approximately 2 hours for the laboratory to process a small skin tissue sample; larger samples may take longer.
+If the tumour is seen at the edge of the surgical area examined under the microscope, a further layer (another stage) will be removed from the corresponding area on the wound.
+The surgeon will know exactly where to remove any remaining tumour from the map drawn of the location of tumour.
 It may be necessary to inject more local anaesthetic before further surgery.

 This process is repeated as many times as is necessary until there is no tumour remaining.
-Sometimes the tumour can be much larger than is visible at first on the surface of the skin.
+Sometimes the tumour can be much larger than is visible on the surface of the skin.

 What happens when the entire tumour has been removed?

-- At some sites the wound can be left to heal naturally leaving a perfectly good result.
-This is called healing by secondary intention.
+- Wounds on some areas of the face can be left to heal naturally, this is called healing by secondary intention leaving a good cosmetic appearance.
 If this is done you will be shown how to look after the wound and will be provided with aftercare advice on how to apply or arrange further dressings.

-- The surgeon may close the wound directly edge to edge with stitches or use a piece of skin fromanother area as a graft to cover the wound.
+- The surgeon may close the wound directly edge to edge as a line with stitches (called primary closure) or may move tissue around from looser skin nearby on the face (called a flap) or use apiece of skin from another area (called a skin graft) to cover the wound.

-- The wound may need to be repaired by another surgeon, e.g. a plastic surgeon or an oculo-plastic surgeon (a doctor who specialises in surgery of the eye and face).
+- The wound may need to be repaired by another surgeon, eg a plastic surgeon or an oculoplastic surgeon (a doctor who specialises in surgery of the eye and face).
 This is usually planned before you attend your surgery and may be performed on the same day or within a few days.
-If the repair surgery is at a later date, dressings will be applied and wound care advice will be given.
+If the repair surgery is to be performed at a later date, dressings will be applied and wound care advice given.
 You will be allowed to go home and return for surgery at a later date.

-Mohs micrographic surgery is most often used for the removal of a type of common skin cancer known as a basal cell carcinoma (BCC).
+Mohs’ micrographic surgery is most often used for the removal of a type of common skin cancer known as a basal cell carcinoma (BCC).
 Your dermatologist may also recommend this technique for the removal of other types of skin cancer, for example squamous cell carcinoma (SCC).
-These skin cancers most frequently arise in the head and neck region where minimising surgical wounds is particularly important in order to ensure a good cosmetic outcome.
-Mohs surgery is sometimes used for other skin cancers.
+These skin cancers most frequently arise on the head and neck region where minimising surgical wounds is particularly important in order to ensure a good cosmetic outcome.
+Mohs’ surgery is sometimes used for other skin cancers, such as a condition called lentigo maligna.

-- Recurring or previously incompletely removed basal cell carcinomas.
+- Recurrent or previously incompletely removed basal cell carcinomas.

-- Basal cell carcinomas in areas where it is cosmetically better to remove as little healthy skin as possible e.g. eyelids, nose, ears, lips.
+- Basal cell carcinomas in areas where it is cosmetically better to remove as little healthy skin as possible eg eyelids, nose, ears and lips.

 - Basal cell carcinoma at the site of previous surgery or radiotherapy.